-European customers purchase without national VAT taxes
+European customers buy without national VAT

 Valid ID check for European customers